Mary Anderson (inventor): Invention (windshield wipers)

-Her device consisted of a lever inside the vehicle that controlled a rubber blade on the outside of the windshield.
-The lever could be operated to cause the spring-loaded arm to move back and forth across the windshield.
-A counterweight was used to ensure contact between the wiper and the window.
-The device could be easily removed if desired after the winter was over.
-Similar devices had been made earlier, but Anderson's was the first windshield clearing device to be effective.
-Anderson’s simple mechanism and basic design have remained much the same, but unlike today’s windscreen wipers, Anderson’s could be removed when not needed.

-In 1903 when Anderson applied for the patent, cars were not very popular.
-Henry Ford’s Model A automobile had not been manufactured yet.
+In 1903 when Anderson applied for the patent, cars were rich men's toys.
+Henry Ford’s Model T had not democratized the automobile.
 Therefore, when Anderson tried to sell the rights to her invention through a noted Canadian firm of Dinning and Eckenstein in 1905, they rejected her application.
 They argued, "we do not consider it to be of such commercial value as would warrant our undertaking its sale."
-Furthermore, many could not see the value of her invention and stressed the risk that the driver would be distracted by operating the device and the moving wipers.
+Furthermore, many could not see the value of her invention and stressed the risk that the driver would be distracted by operating the device and the moving wipers.Many people were initially leery of Anderson’s windshield wiper invention, thinking it would distract drivers, but by 1916, windshield wipers were standard on most vehicles.Her idea was even credited to a man, and many did not know that a woman had created it years before.

-By 1913 the automobile manufacturing business had grown exponentially and windshield wipers were standard equipment.
+By 1913, the automobile manufacturing business had grown exponentially and windshield wipers were standard equipment.
 In 1922, Cadillac became the first car manufacturer to adopt them as standard equipment.
-However, Anderson never profited from her invention, the patent expiring in 1920.
+However, Anderson never profited from her invention or was given an recognition.
+Giving up on partnering with companies to manufacture her invention, the patent expiring in 1920.
+According to the National Inventors Hall of Fame, her invention was simply ahead of its time, and other companies and entrepreneurs were able to profit off her original ideas.

-In 1917, Charlotte Bridgewood patented the “electric storm windshield cleaner,” the first automatic wiper system that used rollers instead of blades.
-Like Anderson, Bridgewood never made any money from her invention.
 Sara-Scott Wingo, rector of Emmanuel Episcopal Church in Richmond, Va., and Anderson’s great-great niece suspect Anderson’s invention never went anywhere because Anderson was an independent woman.
 Wingo said in an interview with NPR News, “She didn't have a father.
 She didn't have a husband.
 And the world was kind of run by men back then.”

+In 1917, Charlotte Bridgewood patented the “electric storm windshield cleaner,” the first automatic wiper system that used rollers instead of blades.
+Like Anderson, Bridgewood never made any money from her invention.